| Coping with cloud storage

 I'm not opposed to the concept of cloud storage.
 I actually think it will play a big role some day.
 Back in my April editorial, I said there are "compelling reasons to consider these services."
 I still think that's true, but I also believe these storage services need to dig a little deeper to become serious alternatives.

 Even as the spate of new online storage services seems to grow each day, this cloud does have a bit of a gray lining.
 AOL recently announced that Xdrive is getting the axe, ending its three-year run as an AOL product.
-And a couple of other smaller storage services have closed up shop, telling users to download their data or risk losing
+And a couple of other smaller storage services have closed up shop, telling users to download their data or risk losing it all.

 This isn't the stuff enterprise-worthy services are made of.
 Maybe we're on the precipice of what Gartner calls the "trough of disillusionment," a term the analyst firm uses to describe the phase of the hype cycle when products fail to meet users' needs and fall from favor.